 Several federal protections preserve Medicaid for individuals whose income would otherwise disqualify them:

-• Disabled Adult Child (DAC) (42 USC 1383c(c)): Adult children disabled before age 22 who lose SSI from parent-record Social Security retain Medicaid
+• Disabled Adult Child (DAC) (42 USC 1383c(c)): a person disabled before age 22 who loses SSI because they become entitled to a Title II child's insurance benefit keeps Medicaid.

-• Medicaid Buy-In for Workers with Disabilities: Working adults with disabilities can buy into Medicaid at higher income thresholds with a sliding-scale premium (Georgia's specific working-disabled program details should be verified with DCH)
+• Medicaid Buy-In for Workers with Disabilities: working adults with disabilities can buy into Medicaid at higher income thresholds with a sliding-scale premium (verify Georgia's program specifics with the Department of Community Health).

 Asset Limit (Long-Term Care)